-SD 2.0 includes an EZ Drummer–style drum–kit view in the Construct window and this provides an attractive means of auditioning (simply by clicking on the drum graphics) and loading samples (clicking on the small arrows produces a drop–down menu of kit pieces).
+SD 2.0 includes an EZ Drummer–style drum–kit view in the Construct window (shown in the opening screenshot, above) and this provides an attractive means of auditioning (simply by clicking on the drum graphics) and loading samples (clicking on the small arrows produces a drop–down menu of kit pieces).
 For existing DFH Superior users, a 'classic' view is also provided, where each drum item is represented as a drum pad.
 The right–hand side of the Construct window allows the Envelope, Pitch and Humanise settings to be adjusted for the currently selected (highlighted in blue) kit piece, while the topmost box allows X–drums (you guessed it, extra drums) to be added to the kit.
 If you own other Toontrack drum libraries, such as the Latin Percussion library, X–drums can be used to build a full percussion section around the basic drum kit.

 Along the base of the main window are five ever–present control sections.
 The Memory & Status section provides information and control over SD 2.0's RAM needs, while the Master Volume section does exactly what you would expect.
 The other three sections all refer to the currently selected kit piece, and particularly useful are the EZ Mixer controls, which mean that the full Mixer window doesn't have to be opened just to make a quick level adjustment to one element of the kit.